-Part A: Context and objectives of this review process
+Part A: Context and objectives of this SMF

-The Commission's decision to review the SMF has been driven by three key factors.
+The need to develop a new SMF was driven by three key factors.
 These are summarised below and then described in more detail in the remainder of this section, alongside a statement of the key objectives of the revised SMF and an overview of the remainder of this document.

 - Demand for mobile spectrum in the Virgin Islands is expected to increase significantly.
 This is in line with global trends in mobile spectrum.
 This will require more spectrum to be released for mobile services, in addition to that released in the 700 MHz, 1900 MHz and AWS-1 (2100 MHz / 1700 MHz) bands in 2016. - Due to the growing demand for spectrum, a critical role for any spectrum manager, such as the Commission, is to ensure that new mobile spectrum bands are put into productive use as soon as reasonably possible.
-The Commission wishes to will promote and ensure the efficient use of all spectrum and spectrum holdings, which is paramount for all spectrum holdings, while ensuring that the overall economy benefits from that spectrum. - Both cross-border and, to a lesser extent, domestic interference remain a concern for mobile network operators in the Virgin Islands.
+The Commission will promote and ensure the efficient use of all spectrum and spectrum holdings, while ensuring that the overall economy benefits from that spectrum. - Both cross-border and, to a lesser extent, domestic interference remain a concern for mobile network operators in the Virgin Islands.
 As such, this will require continued action by the Commission to reduce such interference going forward.

-The review of the 2011 SMF aims to ensure that the framework for managing spectrum remains up-to-date, is in line with international practice, takes into account the local market environment, and will maximise the benefits generated by spectrum for the Virgin Islands economy and society.
+This SMF aims to ensure that the framework for managing spectrum remains up-todate, is in line with international practice, takes into account the local market environment, and will maximise the benefits generated by spectrum for the Virgin Islands economy and society.